Calculatorbudy Official Logo

 The Penalty for Missed RMDs

-Prior to 2023, the penalty for failing to take an RMD was a draconian 50% of the amount not withdrawn.
-The SECURE 2.0 Act reduced this penalty to 25%.
-Furthermore, if you correct the error promptly (generally within two years) and file the appropriate forms with the IRS, the penalty can be reduced to 10%.
+The penalty for failing to take an RMD is 25% of the amount not withdrawn.
+If you correct the error promptly and file the appropriate forms with the IRS, the penalty can sometimes be reduced to 10%.
+Many custodians offer automatic withdrawal services to ensure you never miss a deadline.

-RMD Aggregation Rules
+Aggregation Rules

 If you have multiple retirement accounts, how you take your RMDs matters:

 • IRAs: You can calculate the RMD for each IRA separately, add them up, and withdraw the total amount from just one IRA or any combination of them.
-This allows you to liquidate cash holdings in one account while leaving investments untouched in another.

 • 401(k)s and 403(b)s: These accounts generally do not allow aggregation.
-You must calculate and withdraw the specific RMD amount from each 401(k) plan separately.
+You must calculate and withdraw the specific RMD amount from each plan separately.

-Frequently Asked Questions (Expanded)
+Frequently Asked Questions

-What if I hold illiquid assets (like real estate) in my IRA?
+What if I hold illiquid assets like real estate in my IRA?

-Do inherited IRAs have different rules?
+Do inherited IRAs have different withdrawal rules?

-Can I reinvest my RMD?
+Am I allowed to reinvest my RMD?

-How do I correct a missed RMD?
+How do I correct a missed required minimum distribution?

-4. The IRS will often waive the penalty for those who self-correct and have a valid reason.
+First, withdraw the missed amount immediately.
+Next, file IRS Form 5329 for each year a withdrawal was missed.
+You should attach a letter of explanation showing reasonable cause.
+The IRS will often waive the penalty for those who self-correct and have a valid reason.

 Disclaimer: This calculator is provided for educational and informational purposes only.
 It uses the Standard IRS Uniform Lifetime Table (Table III).
-If your spouse is your sole beneficiary and is more than 10 years younger than you, you should use the Joint Life & Last Survivor Expectancy Table (Table II) for a more favorable calculation.
+If your spouse is your sole beneficiary and is more than 10 years younger than you, you should use the Joint Life and Last Survivor Expectancy Table (Table II) for a more favorable calculation.
 Tax laws are subject to change.
 Please consult a qualified CPA, tax attorney, or financial advisor before making withdrawal decisions.